willpatton/Motion_Encoders/README.md

     This code is for an encoder/switch typically found as volume, tuning, speed, or brightness control.
     The encoder has a physical knob with detents and push button switch.
-The position and direction of the encoder is read by the calling application using a public method (function call).
+The position, direction, and focus (switch or encoder) of the encoder is read by the calling application using a public method (function call).

     QUADRATURE - There are 2 signals and therefore 4 possible states (edges) that occur (i.e. "quad").